-You may directly or indirectly give Billhop information about yourself in several ways, for example when registering for a user account.
-The information can e.g. include name, address, date of birth, phone number or email address.
+You may directly or indirectly give us information about yourself in several ways, for example when registering for a user account and when signing a corporate agreement.
+The information can e.g. be name, address, date of birth, phone number and email address.

 Information that Billhop collects